$\texttt{Jipole}$: A Differentiable $\texttt{ipole}$-based Code for Radiative Transfer in Curved Spacetimes

 Current approaches for interpreting event-horizon scale images of supermassive black holes rely on extensive forward modeling of emission, usually from general-relativistic magnetohydrodynamic (GRMHD) simulations~\citep{Wong:2022rqr}.
-For example, the Event Horizon Telescope Collaboration (EHTC) used a forward-modeling approach with GRMHD to interpret their total-intensity images of the black hole event horizon regions of M87* and Sgr~A* (\citealt{EHTM87Paper5,EHTSgrAPaper5}, hereafter \citetalias{EHTM87Paper5,EHTSgrAPaper5}), which has provided insight into black hole spin, disk magnetization, and viewing angle.
+For example, the Event Horizon Telescope Collaboration (EHTC) used a forward-modeling approach with GRMHD to interpret their total-intensity images of the black hole event horizon regions of M87* and Sgr~A* (\citealt{EHTM87Paper5,EHTSgrAPaper5}, hereafter \citetalias{EHTM87Paper5,EHTSgrAPaper5}), which have provided insight into black hole spin, disk magnetization, and viewing angle.

 The libraries of images required for testing forward models can contain millions of simulated snapshots (60,000 images in \citetalias{EHTM87Paper5}, 5.5 million in \citetalias{EHTSgrAPaper5}), which are stored and individually compared to measurements in order to evaluate models.
-The size of these libraries belies additional complexity, as common imaging codes do not leverage GPU hardware, and the workflow can face bottlenecks in storing and reading the large quantities of GRMHD snapshot and image data involved.
+Despite the existence of several GPU-accelerated ray-traced radiative transfer codes, such as \code{GRay}~\citep{Chan_2013}, \code{Odyssey}~\citep{Pu_2016}, \code{ipole}~\citep{Monika_2018, Moscibrodzka_2023}, or \code{RAPTOR}~\citep{Bronzwaer_2018}, the overall workflow can face bottlenecks in storing and reading the large quantities of GRMHD snapshots and image data involved.
 These constraints make libraries cumbersome to produce, store, and analyze.

 The computational challenges of image libraries will only become more pressing with the advent of next-generation instruments.
-Planned upgrades to the Event Horizon Telescope ground-based array, such as the Next Generation Event Horizon Telescope (ngEHT)~\citep{Johnson:2023ynn}, and proposed space-VLBI missions, such as the Black Hole Explorer (BHEX)~\citep{Johnson:2024ttr}, will deliver higher angular resolution and dynamic range.
+Planned upgrades to the Event Horizon Telescope ground-based array, such as the Next Generation Event Horizon Telescope (ngEHT)~\citep{Johnson:2023ynn}, and proposed space–very long baseline interferometry (VLBI) missions, such as the Black Hole Explorer (BHEX)~\citep{Johnson:2024ttr}, will deliver higher angular resolution and dynamic range.
 The better accuracy will allow new tests of strong-field gravity and deeper insights into the plasma environment surrounding supermassive black holes like M87* and Sgr A*, but will make full, forward-modeled image libraries even larger and more costly.